waltertan12/email-crawler/README.md

 - Beautiful Soup
 - Selenium

-To install the libraries simply type the following in the terminal:
+To install the libraries, type the following in the terminal:
 ````bash
 $ sudo pip3 install bs4
 $ sudo pip3 install selenium